pytorch/pytorch/docs/source/dynamo/guards-overview.rst

 -  It stores the variable ``source`` of type ``Source``, from ``torchdynamo/source.py``.
-This source type is a relatively self contained class that helps us organize and bookeep where the original source came from, and helps provide convenience methods for things like getting the name, and importantly for us, producing guards.
+This source type is a relatively self contained class that helps us organize and bookkeep where the original source came from, and helps provide convenience methods for things like getting the name, and importantly for us, producing guards.